Ahzed11/ahzed11.github.io/content/posts/dependency-graph-visualization-in-erlang-otp.md

 ```

 ## Create the output text
-First, I transform this list into a string that respects the `graphviz` format so I can later create a `png` or `pdf` of the graph.
+Transform the list into a string that adheres to the `graphviz` format.
+This format allows you to later create a `png` or `pdf` of the graph.
 ```erl
 LinksText = lists:foldl(
     fun(X, Acc) ->